Homotopical interpretation of link invariants from finite quandles

-Moreover, as an application, our approach to $\pi_2(BX)$ involves a new method for computing the {\it third} homology $H_3(BX)$, and establish a relation between third {\it quandle} homology and {\it group} homology.
-As a general result, with respect to a finite connected quandle $X$, we solve some torsion subgroups of the $H_3(BX) $ in terms of group homology (Theorem \ref{thm3homology}).
-Furthermore, as examples, we compute most torsions of the third homology groups $H_3(BX) $ of the symplectic quandles and spherical quandles over $\F_q $ in a stable range (see Theorem \ref{3homology}).
-In addition, letting $X$ be an Alexander quandle, we will show an isomorphism $H_3(BX) \cong H_3^{\gr}( \pi_1 (BX)) \oplus \bigl(H_2(BX) \wedge H_2(BX)\bigr) $ up to $2 t_X $-torsion.
-We here note that most of known methods for computing $H_3(BX)$ by hand was a result of Mochizuki \cite{Moc2} with respect to Alexander quandles of the forms $X= \F_q [T]/(T -\omega )$, although his presentation of $H^3(BX;\F_q) $ was a little complicated (see \cite{Moc2}).
-However our result implies that the complexity of $H^3(BX;\F_q) $ stems from that of $ H_3^{\gr}( \pi_1 (BX)) $.
+Finally, we emphasize two applications of our study on $\pi_2(BX)$.
+First, our approach to $\pi_2(BX)$ involves a new method for computing the {\it third} homology $H_3(BX)$, and establishes a relation between third {\it quandle} homology and {\it group} homology.
+As a general result, with respect to a finite connected quandle $X$, we solve some torsion subgroups of $H_3(BX) $ in terms of group homology (Theorem \ref{thm3homology}).
+In application, as examples, we compute most torsions of the third homology groups $H_3(BX) $ of the regular Alexander quandles, the symplectic quandles and spherical quandles over $\F_q $ in a stable range (see Sections \ref{s87Al} and \ref{s87asl}).
+Here, we should note that most of known methods for computing $H_3(BX)$ was a result of Mochizuki \cite{Moc2}, where $X$ is an Alexander quandles on $\F_q$.
+Although his presentation of $H^3(BX;\F_q) $ was a little complicated, our result implies that the complexity of $H^3(BX;\F_q) $ stems from that of $ H_3^{\gr}( \pi_1 (BX)) $.

-Furthermore, we study a close relation between the homology $H_3(B\X)$ and $\pi_2(B\X)$ with respect to ``extended quandles $\X$".
-Here such a quandle $\X$ is constructed from a connected quandle $X$ of type $t_X$; see \S \ref{s87ab3e} for the definition.
-As we see in Theorem \ref{3hom9}, if $X$ is of finite order, our approach above provides isomorphisms